mitydigital/statamic-tinymce-cloud/README.md

 version will always run the latest version from Tiny, and doesn't need to be included in your app's bundle.

-In the configuration you are able to choose which TinyMCE version you want to use - you now have the choice of TinyMCE 6 or TinyMCE 5.
+In the configuration you are able to choose which TinyMCE version you want to use - you now have the choice of TinyMCE version 5, 6 or 7.

 ![TinyMCE 6 as a fieldtype in Statamic 3](./docs/tinymce-in-statamic.png)